QuantEcon/lecture-julia.myst/lectures/tools_and_techniques/ar1_processes.md

 For $K$ use the Gaussian kernel ($K$ is the standard normal density).

-Write the class so that the bandwidth defaults to Silverman’s rule (see the “rule of thumb” discussion on [this page](https://en.wikipedia.org/wiki/Kernel_density_estimation)).
-Test the class you have written by going through the steps
+To set the bandwidth, use Silverman’s rule (see the “rule of thumb” discussion on [this page](https://en.wikipedia.org/wiki/Kernel_density_estimation)).
+Test the function you have written by going through the steps

 1. simulate data $X_1, \ldots, X_n$ from distribution $\phi$
 1. plot the kernel density estimate over a suitable range